So I came across this post on the warrior forum detailing “6 Easy and Effective Ways to Earn Money From PLR Products“.

 This is a well known tactic in making money with PLR products.

 In fact, a lot of top PLR sellers talk about slanting PLR content to reach a different audience.

 4) Purchase PLR, modify them and then offer the modified version to sell as a unique PLR product itself.

-In a way, I feel like I just said that.
-But… glancing at it again, here is where my comprehension messed up: “unique PLR product itself”.
+In a way, I feel like I just said that (in method #2).
+But… glancing at it again, there is a difference: modification and the idea of having a “unique PLR product”.